Charles E W Bean, Diaries, AWM38 3DRL 606/91/1 - October 1917 - Part 3

 reddish hair, lying on

-his back in the water.
+his back in the water

-of a shell hole - his
+of a shellhole - his

-head & trunk our o /
+head & trunk out o /

 water, ^his chest twisted

-round & has tunic &
+round & his tunic &

-while shirt torn open.
+white shirt torn open.

 & one hand half extended